PSY329F2024/Casey-Zhang-Portfolio/README.md

 ## About me 📖
 <img src="/img/casey.jpg" alt="casey" width="200">
 Hi everyone!
 I’m Casey, a fourth-year student in the psychology research specialist program at the University of Toronto.
-I'm interested in the interesctions in research between moral psychology and the law, and hope to one day conduct research on the psychology of criminal justice procedure.
+I'm interested in the interesctions between moral psychology and the law, and hope to one day conduct research on the psychology of criminal justice procedure.

 ## Research Interests 🧠
 - Moral psychology⚖️